Jump to Main Content

 Jasper Maynard Zhang: Jasper Maynard Zhang, Informatics: "I am interested in how technology and data science can be used to address causes I care about."
 Read more.

 • Foundations (INFO 20x, 30x, 40x courses).
-These courses teach the foundations of data, information and knowledge, helping you understand what information is, and how we create and use it in our lives, communities, organizations and society.
+These courses teach the foundations of data, information and knowledge, helping students understand what information is, and how we create and use it in our lives, organizations and communities.

 • Data (INFO 33x, 43x courses).
 These courses teach foundational concepts and skills in how to represent, organize, store and retrieve data using technologies such as databases.

 • Organizations (INFO 38x, 48x course).
-These courses teach key perspectives on how information is used in organizations such as businesses, communities and governments, ensuring that your perspectives go beyond the individual.
+These courses teach key perspectives on how information is used in organizations such as businesses, communities and governments, ensuring that students’ perspectives go beyond the individual.

 • Society (INFO 35x, 45x courses).
-These courses teach core concepts in data and information ethics, policy, and society, giving you perspectives on how information is used in our social world.
+These courses teach core concepts in data and information ethics, policy, and society, giving students perspectives on how information is used in our society.

 • INFO 200: Intellectual Foundations of Informatics